-Districts may maintain supplies inventory accounting records under a perpetual or a periodic inventory system.
+Districts may maintain supplies inventory accounting records under a perpetual or a periodic inventory system or a combination of both.

-Under a perpetual inventory system, purchases and issues are recorded directly in the inventory accounting records as the transactions occur.
-The quantity and cost balances in the inventory accounting records at fiscal year-end should agree with the actual quantity and cost of inventory on hand.
+Under a perpetual inventory system, districts record purchases and disbursements of supplies to departments directly in the inventory accounting records as the transactions occur.
+The quantity and cost balances in the inventory accounting records at fiscal year-end should agree with the actual quantity and cost of inventory remaining on hand.
 An advantage of this method is the ability to determine the quantity and cost of inventory on hand at any time within the accounting period.
 With a perpetual system, it may not be necessary to take a physical inventory at the end of each fiscal year.
-If inventory test counts indicate that the perpetual system is accurate, districts may take a physical inventory once every three years.
-However, districts should prepare an inventory listing from the perpetual inventory accounting records at the end of each fiscal year when a physical inventory is not taken.
-See page VI-D-8 for an example of a perpetual inventory record.
+If inventory test-counts indicate that the perpetual system is accurate, districts may take a physical inventory once every 3 years.
+However, districts should still prepare an inventory list from the perpetual inventory accounting records at each fiscal year-end to support financial reporting.
+See page VI-D-9 for an example of a perpetual inventory record.

 Districts should arrange perpetual inventory accounting records by description or by stock number.
-Perpetual records should be maintained by district office personnel.
-However, if the records are maintained by warehouse personnel, the accounting supervisor, business manager, or other designee should make periodic checks to verify that amounts on hand agree with the records.
-The extent to which this testing is done depends on the nature of the inventory, its value, the rate of turnover, and the effectiveness of other inventory control procedures.
+District office personnel should maintain perpetual records.
+However, if warehouse personnel maintain the records, districts should assign an employee, independent of the supplies purchasing, custodial, and recordkeeping responsibilities for supplies, to make periodic checks to verify that amounts on hand agree with the records.
+The extent of inventory testing needed depends on the nature of the inventory, its value, the turnover rate, and the effectiveness of other inventory control procedures.
+Districts should document their plan for inventory test counts and describe the factors considered in determining their plan.

-Under a periodic inventory system, inventory transactions are not recorded directly in the inventory accounting records.
+Under a periodic inventory system, districts do not record inventory transactions directly in the inventory accounting records.
 The cost and quantity of beginning inventory for each item remains unchanged in the inventory records during the accounting period.
-At the end of the accounting period, ending inventory quantities for each item are determined by physical inventory.
-The inventory accounting records are adjusted to reflect the ending physical inventory quantities.
-The cost of such inventory is determined by referring to the purchase documentation relating to the inventory items.
+At the end of the accounting period, districts determine the ending inventory quantities for each item by taking a physical inventory and adjusting the inventory accounting records to reflect the ending physical inventory quantities.
+Districts then determine the cost of such inventory by referring to the inventory items' purchase documentation and the district's established inventory costing method and flow assumptions.

-In order to facilitate the process of valuing inventory items at year-end under a periodic inventory system, districts should maintain a purchase record for each inventory item during the accounting period.
-The purchase record should include description, date of receipt, quantity received, purchase order number, and unit cost.
+To facilitate the process of valuing inventory items at year-end under a periodic inventory system, districts should maintain a purchase record for each inventory item during the accounting period.
+The purchase record should include the description, date of receipt, quantity received, purchase order number, and unit cost.

-A perpetual inventory system is generally appropriate when the inventory consists of items of high dollar value and low quantity.
-Conversely, a periodic inventory system is generally used when the inventory consists of items of low dollar value and high quantity.
+A perpetual inventory system is generally appropriate when the inventory consists of high-dollar-value items maintained in low quantities.
+Conversely, a periodic inventory system is generally used when the inventory consists of low-dollar-value items held in high quantities.